scenarioo/scenarioo/docs/contribute/Development-Environment-Setup.md

      * License: either use one of our scenarioo open source licenses or even better get yourself a commercial personal license (especially if you also need it for commercial work!)

  * Install IntelliJ Plugins (this list is not yet consolidated):
-     * Gradle (probably allready included, but not sure)
+     * Gradle (probably already included, but not sure)
-     * NodeJs (if not allready included ?? not sure about that)
+     * NodeJs (if not already included ?? not sure about that)
      * .gitignore plugin
      * Karma plugin (IntelliJ recommends this!)
      * Markdown Plugins: